Sunday, May 31, 2020

 Pictured: Fr.
 Dimitri Cozby of Blessed Memory

-15 The way of a fool is right in his own eyes: but he that is wise hearkeneth unto counsels.
+15 The way of a fool is right in his own eyes,

 Pictured: St. Zoticus the Protector of Orphans and Emperor Constantius I